parmes/parmes/solfec/xdmf/example.rst

 The source code below demonstrate the XDMF export functionality using a domino toppling example.
-Lines 1--17 set up the simulation.
-Lines 19--34 exemplify the export capability.
+Lines 1--16 set up the simulation.
+Lines 18--23 either export the initial geometry or run simulation.
+Lines 25--40 exemplify the remaining export capability.
 Within Solfec sources this example can be found as `inp/devel/xdmf-export.py
 <https://github.com/tkoziara/solfec/blob/master/inp/devel/xdmf-export.py>`_.